Arscott and Colleagues Teach Next Generation of Freshwater Scientists

 - The influence of dams and water withdrawals on stream ecosystems and watershed restoration and management.

 Enrollment consists of primarily junior and senior undergraduates studying biology or related disciplines and students in the College of Graduate Studies.

 Would you like to learn more about watershed science?
 Join us at our upcoming events.

 Stroud Center Spreads the Word About Trees for Clean Water

 Stroud Center Director Bern Sweeney, Ph.D., and Watershed Restoration Manager David Wise both gave webinars as part of the Buffer Environmental Education Series, a joint effort of the U.S. Forest Service, the Alliance for the Chesapeake Bay, and the Farm Service Agency.

 Sweeney’s webinar covered why streamside forests are critical to healthy streams and a healthy Chesapeake Bay.
 Wise co-presented with Katie Ombalski, a conservation biologist with Clear Water Conservancy.
-Their webinar covered lessons learned from both scientific research and from tree-planting projects.
-They also offered guidance on how to improve the long-term success of riparian forest buffers and save money doing it.
+Their webinar covered lessons learned from both scientific research and tree-planting projects.
+They also offered guidance on improving the long-term success of riparian forest buffers and saving money doing it.

 In January, Sweeney gave the keynote address at the Trees for Water Forum sponsored by American Rivers.
 The forum looked at assessing riparian buffer benefits for communities in Pennsylvania.
 Sweeney spoke about the use of science in determining the water-quality benefits of trees.